alpana02/HackeRamp-Libaas/README.md

 ->Run the code by navigating to target folder and typing python jewelcode.py
 ### Try on for apparels:
 ->Install Unity 2017.3.0f3
+->Download all packages
+->Go to game mode and click Play button.